 Professor Katy Hayward

-Reader in Sociology and Fellow at the Senator George J. Mitchell Institute for Global Peace, Security and Justice
+Professor of Political Sociology and Fellow at the Senator George J. Mitchell Institute for Global Peace, Security and Justice

 School of Social Sciences, Education and Social Work (SSESW)